Uriziel01/home-assistant-intents-pl/README.md

   - weather
   - zone

-  Script to fetch dmoains from ha cli:
+  Script to fetch domains from ha cli:
   ```
 {%- for d in states | groupby('domain') %}
   {% if loop.first %}{{loop.length}} Domains: